Raul125/ScpLockdown/README.md

     unlock: false
     destroy: false
     open: true
-  # Use this if you want send cassies with a specified timing. (string, string, int => cassie text, subtitle text (leave it empty for normal cassie ''), delay in seconds)
+  # Defines CASSIE announcements with specified timing. (string, string, int => CASSIE message text, subtitle text [optional, leave it empty ''], delay in seconds)
   cassies:
   - content: 'containment breach detected All remaining personnel are advised to proceed with standard evacuation protocols'
-    subtitle: '�Contaiment breach!'
+    subtitle: 'Containment breach detected!'
     delay: 60
   - content: 'containment breach detected All remaining personnel are advised to proceed with standard evacuation protocols'
-    subtitle: '�Contaiment breach!'
+    subtitle: 'Containment breach detected!'
     delay: 120
-  # Can the Scp-079 use/switch cameras while in lockdown?
+  # Determines if SCP-079 can use or switch cameras while in lockdown.
   scp079_camera: true
-  # the plugin should use hints or broadcasts?.
+  # Specifies whether the plugin should display hints or broadcasts.
   use_hints: true
-  # the plugin should clear the previous broadcasts?.
+  # Determines if the plugin should clear previous broadcasts before displaying new ones.
   clear_broadcasts: true
+  # Enables or disables the plugin.
   is_enabled: true
+  # Enables or disables debug mode for the plugin.
   debug: false
 ```